|Home||Presenters||Books / DVDs||Video|

 Jeff’s strength is the ability to explain the beautiful, yet often complex, ideas behind the laws of nature to a general audience.
 His main expertise is in particle physics, quantum physics and the theory of relativity.

 Jeff has written over 100 scientific papers and his undergraduate textbook ‘Dynamics & Relativity’ (John Wiley 2009) and academic monograph ‘Quantum Chromodynamics and the Pomeron’ (Cambridge University Press 1997) both received critical acclaim.
-He has also written two popular science books with Professor Brian Cox: ‘Why Does E-mc2?’ (da Capo 2009) and ‘The Quantum Universe: Everything That Can Happen Does Happen’ (Allen Lane 2011).
+He has also written three popular science books with Professor Brian Cox: ‘Why Does E-mc2?’ (da Capo 2009), ‘The Quantum Universe: Everything That Can Happen Does Happen’ (Allen Lane 2011) and ‘Universal: A Guide To The Cosmos’ (Allen Lane 2016).
 Jeff also writes regular science features for magazines and the national press.

 As a speaker, Jeff is often asked to speak at international conferences and he has given talks at The Royal Festival Hall, Edinburgh International Science Festival, Word 10 (University of Aberdeen Writers’ Festival), Wrexham Science Festival, Oxford Union, National Theatre (Platform event prior to J.B.
 Priestley’s ‘Time and the Conways’) and for Young People and Emerging Artists at the Lyric Theatre, Hammersmith .
 In 2007 he delivered The Elizabeth Spreadbury Lecture at University College London where he addressed the question: Does there have to be a Higgs boson?